marcdelabarrera/dsolve/README.md

 # dsolve

 A package to solve systems of dynamic equations with Python.
 It understands Latex syntax and it requires minimum specifications from the user end.
+It implements the Klein (2000) algorithm, which allows for static equations.

 The main usage of the package is the following (check the notebook for further examples)
 ```python